Montréal is shiny and bright for the holidays!

 The gorgeous snow globe of Old Montréal

-* And speaking of eye-popping projections, no description of Montréal’s twinkling lights would be complete without the popular AURA Experience lights up the Notre-Dame Basilica’s interior with fully immersive cutting-edge light mapping technology.
+* And speaking of eye-popping projections, no description of Montréal’s twinkling lights would be complete without the popular AURA Experiencebringing the Notre-Dame Basilica’s interior to vibrant life with fully immersive cutting-edge light mapping technology.
 It’s also the perfect way to warm up on an evening winter walk through the neighbourhood.

 Bustling and beaming shopping streets